Transition Waste Optimization for Coded Elastic Computing: Shifted Cyclic Elastic Task Allocation Schemes with Optimal Transition Wastes

 \section{Shifted Cyclic Elastic Task Allocation Schemes with Optimal Transition Wastes}

-We first compute explicitly the transition waste of the cyclic elastic task allocation scheme introduced by Yang \emph{et al.}~\cite{Yang_etal_2019} and then propose a shifted cyclic scheme that achieves the optimal transition waste among all such cyclic schemes.
-We assume that the number of machines $N$ lies in a predetermined inteval $[L,\Nm]$ and $N(N+1)|F$ for every $L \leq N < \Nm$.
+We first compute explicitly the transition waste of the cyclic elastic task allocation scheme introduced by Yang \emph{et al.}~\cite{Yang_etal_2019} (Theorems~\ref{thm:joining},~\ref{thm:leaving}) and then propose a shifted cyclic scheme that achieves the optimal transition waste among all such cyclic schemes (Theorems~\ref{thm:shifted_joining},~\ref{thm:shifted_leaving},~\ref{thm:optimal}).
+We assume that the number of machines $N$ lies in a predetermined interval $[L,\Nm]$ and $N(N+1)$ divides $F$ for every $L \leq N < \Nm$.